-PROVIDED FURTHER that TOIL is to be taken within a period of 4 weeks from the date on which it is accrued otherwise the overtime that has previously been worked is to be paid in accordance with this Subclause.
+PROVIDED FURTHER that TOIL is to be taken within a period of 4 weeks from the date on which it is accrued otherwise the overtime that has previously been worked is to be paid in accordance with this sub-clause.

-- 14.4 The employer shall not be required to make a payment in respect of any TOIL not taken as at the time an employee's employment is terminated either by the employee or the employer. - 14.5 An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working hours which are unreasonable having regard to: - (a) any risk to employee health and safety; - (b) the employee's personal circumstances including any family responsibilities; - (c) the needs of the workplace or enterprise; - (d) the notice (if any) given by the employer of the overtime and by the employee of his or her intention to refuse it; and - (e) any other relevant matter.
+- (d) The employer shall not be required to make a payment in respect of any TOIL not taken as at the time an employee's employment is terminated either by the employee or the employer. - (e) An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working hours which are unreasonable having regard to: - (i) any risk to employee health and safety;

+- (ii) the employee's personal circumstances including any family responsibilities; - (iii) the needs of the workplace or enterprise; - (iv) the notice (if any) given by the employer of the overtime and by the employee of his or her intention to refuse it; and - (v) any other relevant matter.

-15. EXCESSIVE WORKLOADS
+20. EXCESSIVE WORKLOADS